italiangrid/storm/sysadmin-guide.md

 <a name="introduction">&nbsp;</a>
 ## Introduction

-StoRM has a multi-layer architecture (Fig.1) made by two main stateless components, named Front-End (FE) and Back-End (BE), and a database used to store SRM requests and the StoRM metadata.
+StoRM has a multi-layer architecture (Fig.1) characterized by two main stateless components, named Front-End (FE) and Back-End (BE), and a database used to store SRM requests and the StoRM metadata.

 <div style="width: 100%; text-align: center; margin-top: 25px;">
     <img src="{{ page.storm_architecture }}" style="width: 200px;"/>